-22 Throughout this Report, the five illustrative scenarios are referred to as SSPx-y, where 'SSPx' refers to the Shared Socio-economic Pathway or 'SSP' describing the socio-economic trends underlying the scenario, and 'y' refers to the approximate level of radiative forcing (in watts per square metre, or W m-2) resulting from the scenario in the year 2100.
-A detailed comparison to scenarios used in earlier IPCC reports is provided in Section TS.1.3, and Sections 1.6 and 4.6.
+$^{22}$ Throughout this report, the five illustrative scenarios are referred to as SSPx-y, where 'SSPx' refers to the Shared Socio-economic Pathway or 'SSP' describing the socio-economic trends underlying the scenario, and 'y' refers to the approximate level of radiative forcing (in W m-2) resulting from the scenario in the year 2100.
+A detailed comparison to scenarios used in earlier IPCC reports is provided in Section TS1.3 and 1.6 and 4.6.
 The SSPs that underlie the specific forcing scenarios used to drive climate models are not assessed by WGI.
 Rather, the SSPx-y labelling ensures traceability to the underlying literature in which specific forcing pathways are used as input to the climate models.
 IPCC is neutral with regard to the assumptions underlying the SSPs, which do not cover all possible scenarios.
 Alternative scenarios may be considered or developed.